mhwlng/dashboard-elite/README.md

 The button functionality works, by changing the focus back to elite dangerous when pressing a button on the touch screen.

-This focus change mechanism is ONLY enabled if the application runs full screen on the touch screen.
+This focus change mechanism is ONLY enabled, if the application runs full screen on the touch screen.
-Otherwise, touching a button on the touch screen will have no effect in the game.
+Otherwise, touching a button on the touch screen will have NO EFFECT in the game.

-The easiest way to set this up is to first drag the application to the touch screen area, then press the maximize button:
+The easiest way to set this up, is to first drag the application to the touch screen area, then press the maximize button:

 ![touch screen](https://i.imgur.com/14qcSb1.png)

 This will causes the application to restart and then the application should be full screen and the window title bar should no longer be visible.

 To make the window title bar appear again, press the maximize button again.

 The application window settings can be found in appsettings.json